NicolasJavierJan/C-Sharp-Unity-Project/README.md

 **Background change:** The background of the first Screen and the levels changes colors.
 This is done by adding a Script to the panel.
 By default, Fun Mode is deactivated.
 **Player Trail:** The player has a rainbow trail!
 The looks of the game have been heavily influenced by NyanCat.
 **Story Mode:** A Story Mode has been successfully added.
 The Player has the button for the first level available at start.
 When the player makes a goal in Level 01, the game moves to Level 02, and on quit the button for level 2 is interactable.
 Same with level 02 to level 03.
+**Streaker:** The Streaker has been successfully added.
+It is a crow that appear randomly in the first sixty seconds in every level.